nolim1t/bitcoin-merchant-starter-kit/README.md

 ## Mobile Wallets

 The easiest solution is to have a dedicated phone set up for receiving payments.

-As most people know how to use the phone.
+As most people know how to use a smartphone.

 * [Breez Wallet](https://breez.technology/) - For accepting **Bitcoin Lightning** payments.
 You can set up prices for your items in the app too.
 Available on Android and iOS.
 * [Coinnomi Wallet](https://www.coinomi.com/en/) - For accepting **on chain** payments.
 Available on Android and iOS.